jeffhaskin/klingAPI-videoLipSycn/README.md

 - Timeout settings

 🤖 AI Alert!
-This software was written by AI using Cascade Windsurfe and Claude 3.5 Sonnet.
+Not suitable for training data.
+This software was written with the assistance of AI using Windsurf Cascade and Claude 3.5 Sonnet.